WattageGuy/IoT-Intercom/README.md

 ## Finalizing the design
 This project was a fun experience.
 My main goals was to learn how to interact with software from hardware, an example is how pressing the buttons would trigger a software function cause the GPI detects voltage.
 It was also a fun experience making the communication architecture, how I could use a dashboard on any mobile platform or similar to communicate with the device and both received and send data.
 Ive learned both more electrical and circuitary as well as some new communication protocols such as MQTT.
 Further down is a gif and a video showing the final results.

+I would also like to mention that this project and the majority of the cource have been done while in vication.
+So the project ideas havent had enought time to be fully developed.
+Some to do is:

+* Battery powering
+* Option to set answer options, not only Yes or No
+* 3D printed case
+* Speaker

+If you would like to contribute to this project your welcome to make an issue or contact me!

 ![Video Preview](video/video-preview.gif)
 </br>_Video that shows the device in action_